Department of Political Science

 Caldwell Hall, named for Chancellor John T. Caldwell, was designed by Edward Larrabee Barnes in collaboration with J. N. Pease.
 It originally housed the Dean's Offices of Humanities, the Department of Political Science, and the Japan Center.

 Kevin Howell was the first African American to serve as student body president from 1987 to 1988.
 He was a political science major.
-After graduation, he became the university's primary liaison with state and local governments.
-In 2016, he became the senior vice president for external affairs of the UNC System.
+After graduation, he was hired as the university's primary liaison with state and local governments.

 2000s